huangty1208/Scientific_Computing/Polynomial_regression/README.md

   Code Verification:
-  run ./test to get the the difference between numerical solution and the analytic solutionthe.
+  run ./test to get the the difference between numerical solution and the analytic solution.
 The residuals will be written in verireport.dat.
 TTS will be shown.